 Because steam cleaners require no potentially irritating chemicals, and because they are very effective at killing many pathogens and removing most allergens, steam cleaners are an especially good choice for households where allergies, reduced immunity, respiratory illness, or asthma are problems.

-So if you’ve decided to buy a steam cleaner, you’re in good company.
-Many people use them to keep their home clean and pristine.
+So if you’ve decided to get a steam cleaner, you’re in good company.
+Many people use them to keep their homes clean and pristine.
 But which type of steam cleaner should you get?
 There are three basic types of steam cleaners designed for home use: handheld, canister, and mop steam cleaners.
-We’ll examine each type in more detail below.

 Handheld steam cleaners are small and lightweight.
 Most look something like a coffee pot with a long, pointed spout.